adrianowsh/exchange-rate/README.md

 The first endpoint get, registered and serve actual informations about daily exchange rate The second endponint list all exchange rates registered on the database.

-The client get the /cotacao endpoint and save the result on the txt file.
+The client read the response of the /cotacao endpoint and save the result on the txt file.